-Searching for sustainable returns in Japan July 2020

-RISK FACTORS

-This is a financial promotion for The FSSA Japan Strategy.
-This information is for professional clients only in the UK and EEA and elsewhere where lawful.
-Investing involves certain risks including:

-- The value of investments and any income from them may go down as well as up and are not guaranteed.
-Investors may get back significantly less than the original amount invested. - Currency risk: the Fund invests in assets which are denominated in other currencies; changes in exchange rates will affect the value of the Fund and could create losses.
-Currency control decisions made by governments could affect the value of the Fund's investments and could cause the Fund to defer or suspend redemptions of its shares. - Single country / specific region risk: investing in a single country or specific region may be riskier than investing in a number of different countries or regions.
-Investing in a larger number of countries or regions helps spread risk. - Smaller companies risk: investments in smaller companies may be riskier and more difficult to buy and sell than investments in larger companies.

-For a full description of the terms of investment and the risks please see the Prospectus and Key Investor Information Document for each Fund.

-If you are in any doubt as to the suitability of our funds for your investment needs, please seek investment advice.

-The FSSA Japan Equity Fund invests in a concentrated portfolio of high-quality companies with strong management teams, dominant franchises and conservative financials.
-As long-term, conservative investors, we seek to invest in companies that we believe will generate a high return on invested capital, strong and sustainable growth, and high earnings visibility.
+The FSSA Japan Equity strategy invests in a concentrated portfolio of high-quality companies with strong management teams, dominant franchises and conservative financials.
+As long-term, conservative investors, we seek to invest in companies that have high return on invested capital, strong and sustainable growth, and high earnings visibility.
 A large portion of the portfolio is invested in domestically-focused companies that have high visibility with regards to demand.
 This includes drugstores and discount retailers offering daily necessities, software and technology solutions providers operating a recurring revenue model, and online platforms in e-commerce and digital payments.
 We believe they should remain resilient in the event of a global recession.
 The remainder of the portfolio is invested in leading Asian consumer franchises, global medical equipment manufacturers, factory automation companies, and other technology leaders.
 Though they have high exposure to overseas markets, they are all high-quality companies with a dominant market share in niche industries and are supported by solid balance sheets.
 Despite the perception that there is no growth in Japan, our core portfolio holdings have been able to adapt and grow despite economic headwinds, and have delivered sustainable earnings growth and attractive shareholder returns.
-In this update we aim to address some of the most common investor concerns about Japan equities and highlight the opportunities for sustainable growth in this market.
+In this update, we aim to address some of the most common investor concerns about Japan equities and highlight the opportunities for sustainable growth in this market.